 Students in our Translation & Interpreting program who join pro bono project to aid children are at the forefront of addressing an urgent need for what many see as a developing humanitarian crisis.
 GO »

-The Certificate in Translation & Interpreting is designed for bilingual students interested in Spanish/English, English/Spanish translation and interpreting in legal and healthcare settings.
-For more information GO »
+The Certificate in Translation & Interpreting (TRIN) is a non-credit certificate program offered jointly by the Office of Professional & Continuing Studies and the Department of Languages & Cultures.
+It is designed for fully bilingual students who are interested in learning techniques and codes of practice in the fields of Spanish/English, English/Spanish translation and interpreting in legal and/or healthcare settings.